 In the example above, Network 1 is the shared network created in host Project A and shared by instances in host project A as well as in service projects B and C. Cloud NAT gateway, NAT-GW-1, is configured in the host project for network 1 (for region us-central).
 Instances from Projects A,B,C that are part of Network 1 in region us-central are be able to use this NAT gateway to access the Update server.

-Use Case 2: You want a centralized Cloud NAT gateway for all associated instances in a Shared VPC network.
-You want a separate gateway in an unrelated network in a service project.
+Use Case 2: You want two Cloud NAT gateways.
+One gateway is for use by all instances in a Shared VPC network.
+A second gateway is for use only by instances in an unrelated network in one of the service projects.

 In the example above, instances using Network 1 and belonging to Project A, B,